Why Your Brand Needs Best-of-Breed Marketing Technology

 CoreMedia Content Cloud: Seamlessly Integrate Content, Context, and Transactions

-The more systems that are part of your customer experience, the more important it is to be able to preview and orchestrate the resulting experiences.
+The more systems that are part of your customer experience, the more important it is to be able to preview and orchestrate the resulting digital experiences.
 CoreMedia Content Cloud provides CoreMedia Studio to empower marketers to do exactly this.

 CoreMedia Studio can simulate all micro-experiences for all touchpoints in real-time and in sync with integrated systems.
 Every content change triggers an update of all the relevant micro-experiences.
-Marketers can test the entire experience for all countries, segments, channels, or device types and a “time travel” feature lets them simulate future states and fine-tune.
+Marketers can test and optimize the entire experience for all countries, segments, channels, or device types and a “time travel” feature lets them simulate future states and fine-tune.
 This is pretty amazing stuff.

 Powerful configuration options for various roles are also available.
 For example, photo editors can focus on the visual editing of images right within CoreMedia Studio; social media managers can select relevant content to be pushed, edit content, and schedule posts; designers can preview and test new designs; and marketers and merchandizers can get integrated views of all products and campaigns.